 Is SEO right for my business?

-SEO is suitable for all businesses regardless of the size, location or language.
+SEO is suitable for all businesses regardless of size, location, or language.

 You might be thinking that your big brand competitors are spending thousands on SEO per month and this is something you cannot afford but that should not stop you from starting with SEO.